fsfe/reuse-tool/docs/man/reuse.rst

 everything following it is considered a valid copyright notice, even if the copyright notice is not compliant with the specification.

-Symbolic links and files that are zero-sized are automatically ignored.

 Options
 -------